karl24601/Pandocx/README.md

 ## Credits

-The bundled `zotero.lua` is the **zotero-live-citations** filter from [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/exporting/pandoc/) by Emiliano Heyns, redistributed unmodified (revision `199d652`).
+The bundled `zotero.lua` is the **zotero-live-citations** filter from [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/exporting/pandoc/), copyright (c) 2016 Emiliano Heyns, redistributed unmodified under the MIT license (revision `199d652`).
 All citation handling is its work; Pandocx only ships it and invokes Pandoc.

 To update it, drop a newer `zotero.lua` in the repository root and run: